techidaily/site-win11/source/_posts/unraveling-the-mystery-of-java-vm-error-on-windows.md

 To clean install Java:

-1. Go to the[Java Uninstall Tool page](https://www.java.com/en/download/uninstalltool.jsp) and download the uninstaller.
+1. Go to the [Java Uninstall Tool page](https://www.java.com/en/download/uninstalltool.jsp) and download the uninstaller.
 2. Run the executable and click**Agree** .
 3. Select all the versions of Java detected by the tool and click**Next** .
 4. Click**Yes** and wait as the uninstaller removes Java from your computer.
 Click**Close** .
 5. Restart your computer to apply the changes.
-6. Next, go to the[Java Downloads page](https://www.java.com/en/download/manual.jsp/) and download the latest version available for your operating system.
+6. Next, go to the [Java Downloads page](https://www.java.com/en/download/manual.jsp/) and download the latest version available for your operating system.
 Make sure to download the correct version (32-bit/64-bit), depending on the system architecture.
 7. Run the installer and click**Install** .
 Follow the on-screen instructions to complete the installation and restart your computer.

 ## 6\.
 Install Java in a WindowsClean Boot State